 You may have stockings that put pressure on your legs to prevent blood clots.
 Your nurse will also give you medicine and exercise instructions to help prevent clots.

 Most people get out of bed with help on the day of surgery or the next day.
-You may spend 2 to 7 days in the hospital after your surgery.
+Your doctor will let you know if you will stay in the hospital or if you can go home the day of surgery.

 This care sheet gives you a general idea about how your recovery will begin in the hospital.
 Each person has a different experience and recovers at a different pace.